-- Duration of Test and Stay: 7 days from the date of exposure - Return to School: Close contacts can remain in school and do not have to quarantine, as long as they: - o Are asymptomatic - o Wear masks in school at all times, other than when eating or drinking.
-When these individuals cannot be masked (i.e., when eating or drinking) they should maintain 3 feet of distance from other individuals to the extent feasible. - o Take a rapid antigen test (e.g., BinaxNOW) on each school day and receive a negative result.
+- Duration of Test and Stay: 7 days from the date of exposure - Return to School: Close contacts can remain in school and do not have to quarantine, as long as they: - o Are asymptomatic o Take a rapid antigen test (e.g., BinaxNOW) on each school day and receive a negative result.
 When the 7 days from date of exposure includes weekends or holidays, individuals should quarantine on weekends, and if they remain asymptomatic, upon return to school be tested immediately.
-If the individual remains negative, they can stay in school. - o Conduct active monitoring for symptoms through day 14, and self-isolate at home if symptoms develop. - Note: If an individual has symptoms at the time they are designated as a close contact or develops symptoms during the Test and Stay period or the 14 days following initial exposure, they should follow the protocol for symptomatic individuals (Protocol C).
+If the individual remains negative, they can stay in school.

+o Conduct active monitoring for symptoms through day 14, and self-isolate at home if symptoms develop.

+• Note: If an individual has symptoms at the time they are designated as a close contact or develops symptoms during the Test and Stay period or the 14 days following initial exposure, they should follow the protocol for symptomatic individuals (Protocol C).
 If an individual tests positive at any time, they should follow the protocol for individuals who test positive for COVID-19 (Protocol A).